Lita Roza: Career

-In 1956, she married the trumpet player Ronnie Hughes.
 She remained a top UK recording artist during the remainder of the 1950s and was voted the Top British Female Singer in the New Musical Express poll winners' charts from 1951 to 1955.
 Melody Maker readers also voted her its Top Girl Singer in the dance band section of the poll in 1951 and 1952.

 Roza made three appearances in UK heats for the Eurovision Song Contest selection in 1957, 1959 and 1960.
 On 14 March 2001, the Liverpool Wall of Fame was inaugurated opposite the Cavern Club on Mathew Street in Liverpool with Roza's presiding at the ceremony.

 On 28 November 2002, she gave her last public performance on Radio Merseyside.
 A 22 track The Best of Lita Roza was released in 2007.